 P.S. here's a video of Iyra enjoying her first nut butter.
 Ignore the Jaggery Crunchy bottle - there was creamy in there :).

-The image above is of Baby Nyrika.
+The image on the top is of Baby Nyrika.
 Image credits to her mum Natasha (@tashajitender).
+The image on the Youtube Thumbnail is of Baby Noor.
+Image credits to her mum Tanya (@tannzymommy).
 Thank you for sharing this with us!

 Images on the banner are of Baby Nyrika, Baby Iyra and Baby Bodhi (image credits to mums Natasha, Surabhi & Michele)